harshanaidu/CaseStudy1MSDS/README.md

 The csvs for analysis are downloaded dynamically from https urls: https://d396qusza40orc.cloudfront.net/getdata%2Fdata%2FEDSTATS_Country.csv and https://d396qusza40orc.cloudfront.net/getdata%2Fdata%2FGDP.csv

-The final html output is is RCaseStudy1.html
+The final html output is RCaseStudy1.html, RcaseStudy1.knit.md, RcaseStudy1.utf8.md

 Figures for inference are in the figures folder

-The md file generated using rmarkdown::render("RcaseStudy1.R", "html_document",clean=FALSE) is also here as: RcaseStudy1.knit.md and RcaseStudy1.utf8.md
+The md file generated using rmarkdown::render("RcaseStudy1.R", "html_document",clean=FALSE) is here as: RcaseStudy1.knit.md and RcaseStudy1.utf8.md